Blue/Green & Canary

 • Pros: Lowest risk.
 Real user testing.

-• Cons: Complex setup (Need advanced Load Balancer / Service Mesh).
+• Cons: Complex setup (Need advanced Load Balancer or Service Mesh like Istio).

 You are the Release Engineer.
 Deploy v2 to production.
 Careful! v2 might have bugs.